allan-bonadio/squishy_electron_4/docGen/docSrc/intro/intro.md

 Like any other child, **I didn't have any quantum toys**.
 I had toys made of metal, plastic, fabric, wood.
-That's because I grew up with solid objects, with definite surfaces, like anybody else.
+That's because I grew up with macroscopic objects, with definite surfaces, like anybody else.
 Wood and metal and plastic all have surfaces; they have different textures, but their surface layers all seem infinitesimally thin, and mostly inflexible.
-Things made of fabric did hae fuzy surfaces, sometimes, but the amount of fuzz rarely changed.
+Things made of fabric did have fuzy surfaces, sometimes, but the amount of fuzz didn't change.
 ![](biteRemote.jpg)
 I'd finger them, follow the surfaces and edges with my fingers or toes, and put them in my mouth and feel them with my lips and tongue.